thirumurthis/Learnings/python/Hosting_python_app_in_oracleCloud.md

   - The code will use `request-html` module to scrap the  `https://travel.state.gov` to extract the Immigartion data for EB2 and EB3 for India category.
   - The code will dynamically create the url template `https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin/{YEAR}/visa-bulletin-for-{NAME-OF-MONTH}-{YEAR}.html`

-> ** INFO **
+> INFO
+>
 > - To install the pyton request-html package use below command.
 For more details refer [PYPI documenation](https://pypi.org/project/requests-html/)
 >
 >    ```
 >    pip install request-html
 >    ```

+#### About Code
-- The Python code uses HTTP Server to handle GET requests.
+  - The python code uses HTTP Server to handle GET requests.
+This code is to demonstrate the use of cache and scarpping website.
-- This is not production ready code, used for demonstration purpose only.

-#### About the code
-  -
+  - The `memcached` server should be started and running during the execution of the below python app.
+  - When GET request is recevied, the code checks the memcache for the key `YYYY-MM`, if value exits it is served as response.
+  - The code scraps the website for specific data set, and stores it in cache with TTL (expiration seconds) for 1 day.

+- Create a file app.y with the below content.
 ```py
 import os
 from requests_html import HTML, HTMLSession